enze-chen/mi-book-2021/_sources/week_2/07/day_07.md

 Welcome back!
 We hope you enjoyed the long weekend.
-It's the start of week 2, and from here on out, we will be applying the concepts and tools we learned in the first week (along with your prior knowledge) towards answering the research question of interest to you.
+It's the start of week 2, and from here on out, we will be applying the concepts and tools we learned in the first week towards building a predictive model for selecting dielectric materials (see {doc}`../../week_1/05/research_discuss`).